 Sometimes, it’s hard to find the source of your stress — and it may come from unexpected places.
 Try getting organized in an area of your life.
 Clean up your room or clear off a desk.
-Organizing will help you decompress from the stress of the day and help push your life in a positive direction.
+Organizing is one of the best ways to recover from a stressful day at work because it will help you decompress and help push your life in a positive direction.

 Stretching, in general, is great for your body and a fantastic way to reduce stress.
 In particular, the Vipariti Kirani pose reduces stress and can make you forget all about the lousy day you had at work.
 Be sure to try a handful of other poses if this works for you.

 Dancing is something almost everyone can do — and you don’t need to be a master to do it.
 Dancing can help you decompress from the day.
 Go home, turn on some tunes and dance your problems away.
 Just make sure to take a break now and then.

 Scents do strange things to the brain.
 For instance, smelling lavender can help regulate the emotions in the brain and lead to a sense of calm.
 Other smells can accomplish the same thing, so you should try and experiment with different scents.
 You never know what you’ll discover.